PyTables/PyTables/doc/source/usersguide/installation.rst

 Numexpr 1.4.1 currently).
 If you don't, fetch and install them before proceeding.

-.. note:: Users of Python 2.4.x also nee to install ctypes_
+.. note:: Users of Python 2.4.x also need to install ctypes_

 .. note:: Currently PyTables does not use setuptools_ so do not expect that
           the setup.py script automatically install all packages PyTables